 Effective Talk Therapies

 Two main types of psychotherapies -- cognitive-behavioral therapy (CBT) and interpersonal therapy (IPT) -- have been shown to be effective in treating depression.

+There are various cognitive-behavioral therapies that can be effective in treating depression in older adults.
+These include cognitive therapy, problem-solving therapy, and behavioral activation treatment, among others.
 By teaching new ways of thinking and behaving, CBT (cognitive-behavioral therapy) helps people change negative habits that may contribute to their depression.
 IPT (interpersonal therapy) helps people understand and work through troubled personal relationships or events that may cause their depression or make it worse.